Lampião

-"Captain" Virgulino Ferreira da Silva (/pt-BR/; 7 June 1897 – 28 July 1938), better known as Lampião (older spelling: Lampeão, /pt/, meaning "lantern" or "oil lamp"), was probably the twentieth century's most successful traditional bandit leader.
-The banditry endemic to the Northeast of Brazil was called Cangaço.
-Cangaço had origins in the late 19th century but was particularly prevalent in the 1920s and 1930s.
+"Captain" Virgulino Ferreira da Silva (/pt-BR/; 7 July 1897 – 28 July 1938), better known as Lampião (older spelling: Lampeão, /pt/, meaning "lantern" or "oil lamp"), was probably the twentieth century's most successful traditional bandit leader.
+The banditry endemic to the Northeast of Brazil, called Cangaço, had origins in the late 19th century but was particularly prevalent in the 1920s and 1930s.
 Lampião led a band of up to 100 cangaceiros, who occasionally took over small towns and who fought a number of successful actions against paramilitary police when heavily outnumbered.
 Lampião's exploits and reputation turned him into a folk hero, the Brazilian equivalent of Jesse James or Pancho Villa.
 His image, as well as that of his partner Maria Bonita, can be seen across the entirety of the Northeast of Brazil.

 Biography

 Early life

 Lampião was in the habit of reading newspapers, including O Globo.

-Virgulino was born on June 7, 1897, near the village of Serra Talhada, on his father's 'ranch' named Passagem das Pedras in the semi-arid backlands (sertão) of the state of Pernambuco.
+Virgulino was born on 7 July, 1897, near the village of Serra Talhada, on his father's 'ranch' named Passagem das Pedras in the semi-arid backlands (sertão) of the state of Pernambuco.
 He was the third of nine children of José Ferreira da Silva and Maria Lopes, a humble family of subsistence farmers.
 Until he was 21 years old, he worked herding his father's few cattle, sheep and goats, becoming a skilled rider and 'cowboy'.
 He was also an accomplished leathercraft artisan.
 Though he never attended school he was literate and used reading glasses—both quite unusual features for the rough and poor region where he lived.

 The backlands had little in the way of law and order, even the few police in existence were usually in the pocket of a local "Coronel" – a leading landowner who was also a regional political chief – and would usually take sides in any dispute.
 Indeed, the poorer portion of the backlands population were generally badly treated by the paramilitary police, and would often prefer the presence of bandits in their settlements over that of the police.
 In such a society disputes between neighbours could quickly escalate into violent feuding.
 Virgulino's family fell into a deadly feud with other local families.
 His father twice moved his family to avoid the escalating dispute, first to Nazaré, and then to Água Branca in the State of Alagoas.
 These moves proved to be fruitless as violence followed the family, with Virgulino and his brothers Antônio and Levino gaining reputations as troublemakers.
 Eventually José Ferreira was killed in a confrontation with the police on May 18, 1921.
 Virgulino sought vengeance and proved to be extremely violent in doing so.
 He became an outlaw, a cangaceiro, and was incessantly pursued by the police (whom he called macacos or monkeys).
 Virgulino had acquired the nickname 'Lampião' as early as 1921, allegedly because he could fire a lever-action rifle so fast, that at night it looked as though he was holding a lamp.